libewa/nixconfig/README.md

 > [!IMPORTANT]
 > Read the whole text BEFORE modifying your system!

+> [!INFO]
+> If you are new to Linux, do not start with NixOS.
+Try Fedora or Mint instead.
+>
+> If you do want to exile and torture yourself, know this: SUPER is the Windows key,
+> or the Command key on a Mac keyboard
+> When looking for solutions online, search "NixOS" specifically.
+Use wiki.nixos.org, not nixos.wiki.

 This configuration uses [Disko] for partition management, so you will need to wipe your hard drive.
 BACKUP YOUR FILES!